rstudio/chromote/README.md

 With the synchronous API, the call to `b$Page$loadEventFired()` will block until Chromote receives a `Page.loadEventFired` message from the browser.
 However, with the async promise API, you would write it like this:

-TODO: use better example, since these methods don't actually have to be chained.

 ```R
 b$Page$navigate("https://www.r-project.org/", sync_ = FALSE) %...>%
   { b$Page$loadEventFired(sync_ = FALSE) } %...>%